respunn/Fivem-Logging/README.md

 - **Logging:** It will start logging immediately after running the bot, you can change which channel bot need to send messages to from config file.
 - `!playerlist`: This command will display a list of players in your game server, along with their Discord mentions and in-game IDs.
 You can also use this command to check the number of admins and potential PD (police department) players on the server.
-- `!scriptlist`: This command will display a list of resources running on your game server, along with any new resources that have been added or deleted since the last time the command was used.
+- `!scriptlist`: (Broken now, i will fix it soon.)
+This command will display a list of resources running on your game server, along with any new resources that have been added or deleted since the last time the command was used.
 The list is saved to a text file for future reference.
 - `!startlog`: It does what it says.
 (You don't need to write this command when you activate the bot, bot will start log automatically.)
 - `!stoplog`: It does what it says.
 ## Race (Work in Progress)